 Modify Classifier: The machine learning model can be modified either during or after training to make it more “smooth”, and hence less susceptible to “small” adversarial perturbations (Carlini & Wagner, 2016a; Carlini & Wagner, 2016b; Papernot et al., 2015).
 Since “small” perturbations are those that are imperceptible to humans, this is thought to better align the model with what a human would expect.

-Each of these strategies has various algorithms created in order to pursue them, though only the most prominent is discussed within this work.
-It is important to note that each of these strategies has high robustness in various situations, and while the existence of the Nash Equilibrium guarantees the existence of an optimal strategy for robust classification (Chakraborty et al., 2021), each of the strategies mentioned are simply approximations of what such a strategy may involve.
+Each of these strategies has various algorithms created in order to pursue them, although only the most prominent is discussed within this work.
+It is important to note that each of these strategies has high robustness in various situations, and while the existence of the Nash Equilibrium guarantees the existence of an optimal strategy for robust classification (Chakraborty et al., 2021), each of the strategies mentioned are simply an approximation of what such a strategy may involve.
 Thus, there is no single “best” strategy that always or generally results in higher classification accuracy than the others, nor does there exist a metric to determine an “optimal” strategy.

 More on Strategy A